ashton17h/ashton17h/README.md

 </div>

 <br>
 Motivated and innovative AI Developer with a passion for building efficient and scalable applications.
-Skilled in Solana blockchain development and full-stack programming with a focus on delivering impactful solutions using cutting-edge technologies.
+Skilled in Solana blockchain development and full-stack programming with a focus on delivering impactful solutions using cutting-edge technologies. <br>

 <br>